This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-What are Scottish shortbread cookies?
+What ingredients are needed to make shortbread cookies?

 Ways To Use Leftover Ingredients